 The South Treatment Plant is one of five wastewater plants in King County, which includes the city of Seattle.
 The plant began operating in 1965 and treats an average of 90 million gallons of wastewater per day, according to WTD.

 WTD has a slate of about 30 capital improvement projects planned for the South Treatment Plant, such as influent pump station seismic upgrades, dissolved air flotation thickener tank rehabilitation, dewatering carbon scrubber improvements, raw sewage pump replacement and electrical improvements.
-The $13-million contract with Jacobs would cover up to 12 years.
+The $13-million contract with Jacobs covers the first phase of the potentially multi-phased contract.

 The plant’s infrastructure program “represents both a cross-generational investment in local Washington state communities and a commitment to preserve water quality throughout the region,” said Katus Watson, Jacobs senior vice president, in a statement.